 ITAC staff come from all over.
 We come from a broad diversity of educational and professional backgrounds, but are all bound by a shared passion to helping our members succeed and enabling Canada to become a world leader in ICT.

 As President and CEO of ITAC, my main role is to be the face of the organization.
 This means building relationships with relevant, influential officials in government, education, and the movers and shakers in our community as well as those engaged in other business sectors.
 I believe that my background as CEO of both public and private companies in high technology with more than 30 years of industry experience in North American and international business regions has enabled me to take on the challenges of leading ITAC into the 21st century.
 I currently serve on several corporate boards and the Board of Regional Incubation Center — Venture Lab.

-I am a proud Canadian I am honoured to be at the helm of a Canadian institution that has been around for more than 60 years.
-If you want to know more about ITAC and what our goals are for 2013, please contact me.
+I am a proud Canadian.
+I am honoured to be at the helm of a Canadian institution that has been around for more than 60 years.
+If you want to know more about ITAC and what drives our organization, please contact me.

 Senior Vice President